Relativistic Lee Model and its Resolvent Analysis: Lee model in the Light-front Coordinates

-For simplicity, {\it we will drop R-subscript and often will write } $\Phi(E)$.
+For simplicity, \textit {we will drop R-subscript and often will write} $\Phi(E)$.
 Above form makes $\Phi(E=\mu_p)\ket{0}=0$ condition manifest.
-In other sectors, that is for $\mathcal{F}^{(n)}_B(\mathcal{H})$ which represents the $n$-particle bosonic Fock space, the zeros of the eigenvalues are much more complicated.
-The resolvent formula (\ref{eq: Rsimple}), with $\Phi(E)$ operator (\ref{eq: phi4}) as found after normal ordering, defines $\frac{1}{H-E}$ for our interacting system (yet we do not have a formula for $H$ itself).
-We show that it is possible to associate a well-defined quantum Hamiltonian to this operator family and all the information about the system is contained in this formula.
+The resolvent formula (\ref{eq: Rsimple}), with $\Phi(E)$ as in (\ref{eq: phi4}), defines $\frac{1}{H-E}$ for our interacting system.
+Now, we aim to show that it is possible to associate a well-defined quantum Hamiltonian to this operator family and all the information about the system is contained in the resolvent.